Table of Contents

 What Is Breast Augmentation?

-‘Breast Augmentation’ or ‘Augmentation Mammoplasty’ (most commonly known as ‘boob job’) is basically a cosmetic surgery that aims at enhancing breasts (increasing size, shape, and fullness/volume) of women for aesthetic purposes.
-It is performed by placing implants under the breast tissues or chest muscles in order to create evenly proportioned breasts that fit one’s body shape perfectly.
+‘Breast Augmentation’ or ‘Augmentation Mammoplasty’ (most commonly known as ‘boob job’) is a cosmetic surgery that aims at enhancing the breasts (increasing size, shape, and fullness/volume) of women for aesthetic purposes.
+It is performed by placing implants under the breast tissues or chest muscles to create evenly proportioned breasts that fit one’s body shape perfectly.
 Even though it is an artificial procedure, it can enhance breasts by keeping their natural appearance intact.
+(1)

 Why Is Breast Augmentation Done?

-There are actually a number of reasons for which breast augmentation surgery is performed.
+There are several reasons for which breast augmentation surgery is performed.
 It can be done to:

 - Increase the size of naturally small breasts